Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/Lesson_12.md

 **Key Principles of TDD:**

-1. **Write Tests First:** In TDD, you begin by writing a failing test that specifies the desired behavior of the code you're about to write.
+**Write Tests First:**

+In TDD, you begin by writing a failing test that specifies the desired behavior of the code you're about to write.
 This test is a small, automated script that checks if the code functions as expected.

-2. **Write the Minimum Code:** After writing the failing test, you write the minimum amount of code necessary to make the test pass.
+**Write the Minimum Code:**

+After writing the failing test, you write the minimum amount of code necessary to make the test pass.
 This code should be simple and straightforward.

+**Refactor:**

-3. **Refactor:** Once the test passes, you can refactor the code without changing its external behavior.
+Once the test passes, you can refactor the code without changing its external behavior.
 This step ensures that the code remains clean, maintainable, and efficient.

+**Repeat:**

-4. **Repeat:** The TDD cycle continues iteratively for each new piece of functionality or feature you want to add.
+The TDD cycle continues iteratively for each new piece of functionality or feature you want to add.
 Write a failing test, write the minimum code to pass it, and refactor as needed.

 **The TDD Cycle:**

 Let's break down the TDD cycle into three main phases:

+**Red:**

-1. **Red:** In this phase, you write a failing test case.
+In this phase, you write a failing test case.
 You're essentially defining what you want the code to do.
 Your test case checks whether the code exhibits the expected behavior.

     *Example: Imagine you're building a simple calculator, and you want to add two numbers.*

-    ```python
     def test_addition():
         result = add(2, 3)
         assert result == 5  # This test will fail initially because 'add' is not defined yet.

-    ```
+**Green:**

-2. **Green:** In this phase, you write the minimum code to make the test pass.
+In this phase, you write the minimum code to make the test pass.
 Your goal is to make the test case go from red (failing) to green (passing).

     *Example: You implement the 'add' function.*

-    ```python
     def add(a, b):
         return a + b

-    ```
+**Refactor:**

-3. **Refactor:** In this phase, you review your code to improve its structure, readability, or performance.
+In this phase, you review your code to improve its structure, readability, or performance.
 You make changes without altering the external behavior validated by the test.

     *Example: You refactor the 'add' function for clarity.*

-    ```python
     def add(augend, addend):
         return augend + addend

-    ```
+**Repeat:**

-4. **Repeat:** You continue this cycle, adding more tests and code incrementally to build your application while ensuring that it behaves correctly and efficiently.
+You continue this cycle, adding more tests and code incrementally to build your application while ensuring that it behaves correctly and efficiently.
 Each cycle tightens the code and improves its quality.

 **Why TDD?**